dwavesystems/dwave-ocean-sdk/docs/industrial_optimization/vignette_miplib.rst

 MIPLIB Benchmarks
 =================

-The Mixed-Integer Programming Library (MIPLIB) is a collection of problems used to compare the performance of mixed integer optimization solvers.
+The `Mixed-Integer Programming Library (MIPLIB) <https://miplib.zib.de/>`_ is a collection of problems used to compare the performance of mixed-integer optimization solvers.
 Often these problems are highly nonlinear in nature, but they are reformulated as linear programs for solvers that do not have more extensive modeling capabilities.